trywilco/ditto-android/Readme.md

 # Setup the Android Jetpack Compose App

+## Application Permissions for Ditto

+The Ditto Android SDK requires specific system permissions to enable its core functionality, including peer-to-peer synchronization and network operations.
+These permissions are configured through:

+1. Declaration in the `AndroidManifest.xml`
+2. Runtime permission handling in `MainActivity.kt`

+This sample application demonstrates the recommended permission implementation.
+However, developers should consult the [official Ditto documentation](https://docs.ditto.live/sdk/latest/install-guides/kotlin#declaring-permissions-in-the-android-manifest) for comprehensive guidance on permission requirements and best practices when integrating the SDK into their applications.

+Required permissions include:
+- Bluetooth permissions for peer-to-peer sync
+- Location permissions for BLE scanning
+- Network and WiFi permissions for cloud synchronization

+For a complete list of permissions and implementation details, please refer to the documentation.

 ## Setup the dittoConfig.xml file

 Update the `dittoConfig.xml` file found in the Android/app/src/main/res/values/ folder with the proper values for `appId` and `authToken`.
 You can find these values in the Ditto Portal `Connect` tab listed as the App ID and Online Playground Authentication Token.